13 Sights in Worms, Germany (with Map and Images)

 Show sight on map

-St. Peter in Herrnsheim is the Roman Catholic parish church of the place.
-She is ordained St. Peter and has been the burial of the Dalberg family for centuries, which lived in the neighboring Herrnsheim Castle.
-The church is today mainly characterized by the Gothic construction phase of the 15th century and by neo -Gothic conversions from the 19th century.
+St. Peter's in Herrnsheim is the Roman Catholic parish church of the village.
+It is dedicated to St. Peter and was for centuries the burial place of the branch of the Dalberg family, who lived in the neighboring Herrnsheim Castle.
+Today, the church is mainly characterized by the Gothic construction phase of the 15th century and by neo-Gothic conversions from the 19th century.

 Wikipedia: St. Peter (Worms-Herrnsheim) (DE), Website